 They are expensive but non-corrosive.
 They are extremely strong and durable.
 As they are bulkier and heavier the installation, handling, and transportation costs are very high.

 Plasticized polyvinyl chloride (PVC) pipes

 They are non-corrosive, extremely light, and thus easy to handle and transport.
 Even though highly flexible they are strong and come in long lengths which lowers the installation and transportation costs.
-But when exposed to overground they are prone to physical damage and when exposed to ultraviolet lights makes it more brittle.
+But when exposed to overground they are prone to physical damage and when exposed to ultraviolet lights make it more brittle.
 Expansion and contraction of the PVC should be the main consideration.
 The material will soften and deform if it is exposed to temperatures over 65° C.

-PVC piping systems, are used for many industrial applications like transport of process cooling water, hazardous chemicals.
+PVC piping systems, are used for many industrial applications like the transport of process cooling water, and hazardous chemicals.
 PVC can also meet the high demand in terms of safety, economic factors, and subsequent maintenance during industrial applications.

 Chlorinated polyvinyl chloride is often cream-colored or off-white plastic.
 This type of pipe can withstand temperatures up to about 180 degrees Fahrenheit or so (this depends on the schedule), so it can be used for both hot and cold-water lines.

 Water Piping PEX